The Do's and Don'ts of engagement ring shopping

 How do I figure out my partner’s ring size, and what if I buy the wrong size?

 How do I insure the ring?

 Is there an upgrade policy with the ring?

 How long does it extend and what does it cover?

 Are all the ring materials (including the diamond and metal) conflict-free?

 Are the diamonds certified by GIA or AGS?

-What is the clarity, cut and color grade of the center diamond?
+What is the carat, clarity, cut and colour grade of the centre diamond?